markfloryan/dmt2/courselogistics/index.md

 <a name="final"></a> Quizzes
 ----------------------------------------------------------

-Each module has one quiz associated with it, and you are expected to be able to take two quizzes during one lecture (75 minute period).
-Each individual quiz will be written to take about 30 minutes with a 7-8 minute buffer time built into the testing time.
-In addition, there is a final exam quiz that contains material from the entire semester (summative) that will be taken during the final exam (nore detail in final exam section belwo).
-The current dates for taking quizzes are as follows:
+Each module has one quiz associated with it, and you will take one quiz per class period with a 1 hour time limit.
+Each individual quiz will be written to take about 40 minutes.
+In addition, there is a final exam quiz that contains material from the entire semester (summative) that will be taken during the final exam (nore detail in final exam section below).
+The current dates for taking quizzes are as follows, but are subject to change:

-- **First quiz day (Modules 1 and 2):** Thu.
-Oct.
-12
-- **Second quiz day (Modules 3 and 4):** Thu.
-Nov.
-9
+- **Quiz 1 (Modules 1):** Thu.
+Feb.
-- **Final exam quiz day (Modules 5, final exam quiz, and retakes):** Fri.
-Dec.
 8
+- **Quiz 2 (Modules 1):** Thu.
+Feb.
+29
+- **Quiz 3 (Modules 1):** Thu.
+Mar.
+28
+- **Quiz 4 (Modules 1):** Thu.
+Apr.
+18
+- **Final exam (Modules 5, final exam quiz, and retakes):** Thu.
+May.
+2

 These dates are subject to change.
 Each quiz will be graded separately, and thus you will earn a different grade for each individual quiz.
 Some quizzes can be retaken to improve your grade (modules 1-4).
 Some quizzes (module 5, the sixth summative quiz) can only be taken once due to time constraints.